manucorujo/CIIE-GaiaStation/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](https://github.com/manucorujo/CIIE-GaiaStation/blob/main/LICENSE) file for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>